+Figure 4: Conceptual Framework of the Study

+Source: Computed by Author, 2019

 Research gap

-According to the literature review which is done on the above international experience shows that spatial mismatch (specifically segregation of jobs and residence) is happening in metropolitan areas.
+According to the literature review which was done on the above international experience shows that spatial mismatch (specifically segregation of jobs and residence) is happening in metropolitan areas.
 Because of the segregation low incomes, aged people and women are affected.
 This experience (spatial mismatch) is clearly observed in the city of Addis Ababa because of the spatial segregation between suburb condominium residences and the city center where more of formal and informal jobs are available.
-Based on the above literature review studies are done related with public transit and residential neighborhoods mismatch in US metropolitans.
-In Ethiopia specifically in Addis Ababa transportation studies are done related with measuring and evaluating the performance, accessibility, efficiency and quality of public transit service and the transit route.
-But no studies are done yet in Addis Ababa to show the extent (availability) and impact (socio-economic) of mismatch among city periphery condominium neighborhoods and the city public transit service.
+Based on the above literature review studies were done related with public transit and residential neighborhoods mismatch in US metropolitans.
+In Ethiopia specifically in Addis Ababa transportation studies were done related with measuring and evaluating the performance, accessibility, efficiency and quality of public transit service and the transit route.
+But no studies are done yet in Addis Ababa to show the extent (transit availability) and impact (socio-economic) of mismatch among city periphery condominium neighborhoods and the city public transit service.

-This study sfill the gap through analyzing the demographic characteristics and spatial coverage of public transit availability by taking into account caring capacity, frequency and transit coverage of the service within Addis Ababa city specifically in the city periphery condominium areas.
+This study fill the gap through analyzing the demographic characteristics and spatial coverage of public transit availability by taking into account caring capacity, frequency and transit coverage of the service within Addis Ababa city specifically in the city periphery condominium areas.
 The result displayed graphically using GIS to show the extent of service gap in each study woredas.
 This also enables the city transport authority to act on the public transit service gap based on tangible fact.

-CHAPTER THREE

-BACKGROUND OF THE STUDY AREA
+CHAPTER THREE: BACKGROUND OF THE STUDY AREA

+Introduction

 The study of this research evaluates public transit availability (carrying capacity, frequency and coverage of the service) at the periphery residential condominium neighborhoods of Addis Ababa city.
 This section focuses on general description of the city, condominium development, transport infrastructure, public transportation service and challenges of integration between public transportation service and periphery condominiums.

 Addis Ababa